-It is not hard to see why people become entranced with Kampot Cambodia.
+It is not hard to see why people become entranced with Kampot, Cambodia.
 It doesn’t have Siem Reap’s temples or the glitz of Sihanoukville; however, the town is charming, laid-back and perfect for relaxing and taking a breather from the dusty trails of Cambodia.

 Kampot doesn’t look like much at first with its crumbling French-era and Chinese shophouses with fading green and blue shutters and peeling yellow paint.
-It’s small and sleepy with wide dusty streets and not much traffic, which the latter, Cambodia has in abundance to an annoying level.
+It’s small and sleepy with wide dusty streets and not much traffic, which the latter, most of Cambodia has in abundance to an annoying level.
 Yet, many people visit Kampot province and stay for a long time.

 Kampot is in southern Cambodia, and it is the capital of Kampot Province.
 The town is set next to the Prek Tuek Chhu River.
-Both sides of the river are connected by three bridges: the old French-colonial bridge, which is closed to traffic; the new highway bridge just up river; and a railway bridge.
+Both sides of the river are connected by three bridges: the old French-colonial bridge, which is closed to traffic; the new highway bridge just upriver; and a railway bridge.
 Kampot is situated near the Elephant Mountains and several kilometres from the Gulf of Thailand.
 It is also only a few hours from Sihanoukville.

 The History of Kampot

-In the 19the century, under French colonial administration, Kampot became a regional administrative centre, which they name the Circonscription Résidentielle de Kampot.
+In the 19the century, under French colonial administration, Kampot became a regional administrative centre, which they named the Circonscription Résidentielle de Kampot.
 It contained the arrondissements, or administrative districts, of Kampot, Kampong Som, Trang and Kong-Pisey.
 Under French rule, Kampot was Cambodia’s most important sea port before the establishment of Sihanoukville.
 It was also a retreat for colonial officials who would visit Bokor Mountain to escape the heat and enjoy the good airs of the mountain.

 Kampot is also multi-ethnic with Cambodians on the Prek-Kampot River and Chinese on the right riverbank of the west branch of the Prek-Thom River.
 Not far away is a Vietnamese village called Tien-Thanh with another Vietnamese village on Traeuy Koh Island.
 There is a Muslim section of Kampot town, which is down river a short distance.
 There is also a large Western population.